Harris Academy: Former Perth Road building (1931–2013)

 The main building was built in 1931 after the school population outgrew the previous Park Place building and was officially opened by Sir James Irvine, principal of St. Andrews University on 1 May 1931.

 The former Perth Road building housed the Modern Languages department, the Social Subjects departments, the Science departments, The Religious Education department, the Craft and Design department, the Mathematics department, Assembly Hall, the Guidance base, Year-Heads' offices, and the Rector's office.

 The Crawford Lodge annex to the west of the main school was purchased by the Town Council in 1946 as an extension to the school.
 Classics and modern languages were taught there.
 It was burnt down in 1958 and remained a shell until it was replaced by the new buildings in the late 1960s.
 This housed the Computing and Business Studies departments, the Home Economics department, the English department, the Art department, the school library, the careers base, the Dining hall, two of the three gyms, and the school's swimming pool.

 In addition to these there was also a Music Block housing the Music department with rooms for music tuition; and a substantial Games Hall building with a fitness room.
 These buildings were also demolished alongside the main school building in 2013.

 The school has access to a wrought-iron footbridge over the Dundee-Perth railway line to playing fields at the Riverside.

 Not far from the school are the school sports grounds at Elliot Road.
-These include a recently improved pavilion, a rugby pitch and several football or hockey fields.
+These include a pavilion, a rugby pitch and several football or hockey fields.
 In summer time, it is converted to Athletics tracks.